The Bureau of Land Management (BLM) is looking for temporary employees to work as Fire Dispatchers.Learn more about this agency

 A Fire Dispatcher (GS-04 Range/Forestry Technician) provides a wide range of fire dispatch support functions; including mobilization, demobilization, logistics support.
 This involves the movement of aircraft, personnel and equipment in accordance with local dispatch mobilization guides and planning documents.

-A Fire Dispatcher (GS-06 Range/Forestry Technician) serves as a dispatcher receiving fire reports, determines location, land status and current fire information, dispatches personnel, equipment, aircraft, and/or supplies.
+A Fire Dispatcher (GS-06 Range/Forestry Technician) serves as a dispatcher receiving fire reports, determines location, land status, and current fire information, and dispatches personnel, equipment, aircraft, and/or supplies.
 Interprets weather information and gives to management for making decisions.
 Inputs data into a number of fire-related computer applications.
 May train other dispatchers.